PySimpleGUI/PySimpleGUI/docs/index.md

 To keep a window on top of all other windows on the screen, set keep_on_top = True when the window is created.
 This feature makes for floating toolbars that are very helpful and always visible on your desktop.

+### Window Methods (things you can do with a Window object)

+There are a few methods (functions) that you will see in this document that act on Windows.
+The ones you will primarily be calling are:

+    window.Layout(layout) - Turns your definition of the Window into Window window.Finalize() - creates the tkinter objects for the Window.
+Normally you do not call this window.Read() - Read the Windows values and get the button / key that caused the Read to return window.ReadNonBlocking() - Same as Read but will return right away window.Refresh() - Use if updating elements and want to show the updates prior to the nex Read window.Fill(values_dict) - Fill each Element with entry from the dictionary passed in window.SaveToDisk(filename) - Save the Window's values to disk window.LoadFromDisk(filename) - Load the Window's values from disk window.CloseNonBlocking() - When done, for good, reading a non-blocking window window.Disable() - Use to disable the window inpurt when opening another window on top of the primnary  Window window.Enable() - Re-enable a Disabled window
+    window.FindElement(key) - Returns the element that has a matching key value

 ## Elements
 "Elements" are the building blocks used to create windows.
 Some GUI APIs use the term "Widget" to describe these graphic elements.